iconify/documentation/documents/pages/articles/cleaning-up-icons/palette.md

 `include articles/icon-palette`

-Colors of these icons cannot be easily changed with stylesheet.
+Colors of these icons cannot be easily changed with a stylesheet.

-When such icons are cleaned up, parser verifies that icon does not follow system default color (black color for `[attr]fill`) and does not contain `[prop]currentColor`.
+When such icons are cleaned up, the parser verifies that the icon does not follow system default color (black color for `[attr]fill`) and does not contain `[prop]currentColor`.

 ## Monotone icons {#monotone}